ibalpinar/cses/01-introductory-problems/02-missing-number/missing-number.md

 **Time limit**: 1.00 s
 **Memory limit**: 512 MB

-You are given all numbers between 1,2,...,n except one.
+You are given all numbers between 1, 2 ,$\ldots$, $n$ except one.
 Your task is to find the missing number.

 **Input**

-The first input line contains an integer n.
+The first input line contains an integer $n$.

-The second line contains n-1 numbers.
-Each number is distinct and between 1 and n (inclusive).
+The second line contains $n$ - 1 numbers.
+Each number is distinct and between 1 and $n$ (inclusive).

 **Output**